USA and the UK

 Green Card Lottery supporting documents

-Once you have been selected as a Green Card Lottery, you can proceed with your application to settle in the U.S.
+Once you have been selected as a Green Card Lottery recipient, you can proceed with your application to settle in the U.S.

 Your Diversity Visa Program interview can be scheduled only after you have submitted your application bundle, which must include: